astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 In the emerging field of Large Language Model Operations (LLMOps), retrieval-augmented generation (RAG) has quickly become a key way to tailor large langage model (LLM) applications to domain specific queries.

-This use case shows how to use Weaviate and Airflow to create an automatic RAG pipeline ingesting and embedding data from two sources of news articles .([Alpha Vantage](https://www.alphavantage.co/) and [Spaceflight News](https://www.spaceflightnewsapi.net/)) are used as a knowledge base for a [GPT-4](https://openai.com/gpt-4) powered [Streamlit](https://streamlit.io/) application giving trading advice.
+This use case shows how to use Weaviate and Airflow to create an automatic RAG pipeline ingesting and embedding data from two sources of news articles. ([Alpha Vantage](https://www.alphavantage.co/) and [Spaceflight News](https://www.spaceflightnewsapi.net/)) are used as a knowledge base for a [GPT-4](https://openai.com/gpt-4) powered [Streamlit](https://streamlit.io/) application giving trading advice.
 The pipeline structure follows Astronomers' RAG reference architecture, [Ask Astro](https://github.com/astronomer/ask-astro).

 :::info Disclaimer